nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students.
-2. TAPA shows a list of students.
+2. TAPA shows a list of students in alphabetical order sorted by their name.

    Use case ends.